What every CSO should know about data security challenges

-Rake Narang: What will be the biggest data security challenges for organizations in 2013?
+Info Security PG: What will be the biggest data security challenges for organizations in 2013?

 David Gibson: There’s a growing gulf between the people who know how to find the right information quickly and those that don’t.
 Organizations need to get their employees thinking about what needs to be kept, what can be removed and how to intelligently archive their information.
 So much data is being stored that intelligent search, retention, and archiving will be a competitive advantage.

 There’s also growing disparity between how people use technology in their personal and professional lives.
 With a huge portion of the workforce connecting remotely, the traditional infrastructure is being assaulted by new requirements, devices and services.
 This will impact a number of business areas.
 For example, who owns the intellectual property of documents created on a personal device?
 The enterprise must be the master, yet still offer the flexibility that the workforce demands.